tencent cloud

 Note:

-The topic that sends messages is the one declared in the producer configuration.
+The topic for sending messages should be a topic that has already been declared in the producer configuration.

-When you send a message to the specified topic, the message type must be the same as that bound to the topic in the producer factory configuration.
+When you send messages to a specific topic, the message type should correspond to the type bound to the topic in the producer factory configuration.

 Compile and run the message consumption program MyConsumer.java.